kibimon/activitymon/monstrpub-stats/README.md

 For `mon:CmpStat` objects, `rp:level` **SHOULD** be in the range \[1, 720].
 For all other `rp:Stat` objects, `rp:level` **SHOULD** be in the range \[0, 255].

-If no `rp:Stat` of an appropriate type is associated with a `mon:Mon` for a given `rp:Attribute`, servers **SHOULD** use one as the default value for `mon:CmpStat` objects, and zero as the default value otherwise.
+If no `rp:Stat` of an appropriate type is associated with a `mon:Mon` for a given `rp:Attribute`, servers **SHOULD** use 1 as the default value for `mon:CmpStat` objects, and 0 as the default value otherwise.

 Servers **MAY** clamp the value of `rp:level` to a range of their choosing for any `rp:Stat` type during processing.